RileyJRaso/RileyJRaso/README.md

 learning more **Front-End Development** frameworks and creating some more Javascript projects and dipping my feet into React and Vue.js, building react apps starting with a React Portfolio website at: **https://rileyjraso.github.io/React_Portfolio/** and Designing **APIs** for my new projects with both java and python, with the final goal of turning my front-end projects into **full stack** projects
-writing a few programs with java and C++ to sharpen up those skills
+writing a few programs with java and C# to sharpen up those skills

 #### Projects In the Field of Front-End Development
 - React_Portfolio **https://rileyjraso.github.io/React_Portfolio/**